 Compare credit cards

-Lenders look at multiple factors when you apply for a credit card, but all they want to know is — can you repay a debt.
+Lenders look at many factors when you apply for a credit card, but all they want to know is whether or not can you repay a debt.
 To get approved for most credit cards, you need a good credit history and a steady annual income.

-If you’re looking for the right card to fit your financial needs, make sure to compare your credit card options.
+If you’re looking for the right card to fit your financial needs, compare your credit card options.